darren4102/comp6441-project/content/owasp-top10-list.md

 +++
-title = 'owasp-top10-list'
+title = 'owasp top 10 list'
 date = 2024-10-08T21:05:22+11:00
 draft = true
 +++

-# owasp top 10 list

 below are the top 10 most common vulnerabilities online according to owasp as of 2021!